priyajha23/Load-balance-haproxy/README.md

-# Load Balancer with HAProxy and Golang Services
+# Load Balancer with HAProxy, Docker and Golang Services

 ## Overview